Spin stiffness and resilience phase transition in a noisy toric-rotor code: Introduction

-Interestingly, the above studies on noisy topological quantum codes are heavily based on a connection to statistical mechanical models \cite{Li2021a,Chubb2021c}.
-For example, the error threshold for the toric code is related to the critical point of the ferromagnetic–paramagnetic phase transition in a random-bond Ising model \cite{Dennis2002,Bombin2012c}.
-It is particularly important to root such correspondences in a rigorous mathematical mapping between classical spin models and quantum error-correcting codes.
-In particular, it is well known that the partition function of classical statistical models can be written as the inner product of a Calderbank-Shor-Steane (CSS) code state and a product state \cite{DenNest2007b,Zarei2018a}.
+Besides the above classical-quantum mappings, there is also an interesting correspondence in which the partition function of a classical statistical model can be written as the inner product of a Calderbank-Shor-Steane (CSS) code state and a product state \cite{DenNest2007b,Zarei2018a}.
 This quantum formalism was first introduced in the context of measurement-based quantum computation in order to find complete models in statistical mechanics \cite{Nest2008a,Bravyi2007}.
-However, it has also been shown that the above formalism can be used to study phase transitions in noisy topological CSS codes \cite{Zarei2020d}.
-Using such a mathematical mapping, one can start from an order parameter for a classical phase transition and then find a corresponding order parameter on the quantum side \cite{Zarei2019e,Zarei2019a}.
+It has also been shown that this formalism can be used to identify phase transitions in noisy topological CSS codes \cite{Zarei2020d,Zarei2019e,Zarei2019a}.
+In this regard, the mapping of partition functions provides a mathematical framework for studying phase transitions in noisy topological quantum codes.
+In particular, it is an important task to find a quantum formalism for different well-known classical systems and to consider the corresponding properties of the associated noisy topological quantum codes.

-On the other hand, motivated by platforms based on superconducting circuits \cite{Devoret2013,Grimsmo2020a}, rotor- and oscillator-based versions of quantum error-correcting codes has also been proposed \cite{Gottesman2001,Albert2017}.
-The toric-rotor code is an important example that illustrates significant challenges regarding the error threshold due to the continuity of noise \cite{Vuillot2024,Xu2024b}.
-It is expected that, as in qubit-based codes, the limitations and capabilities of toric-rotor codes can be determined by mapping to classical statistical models.
-In this regard, we consider the noisy toric-rotor code in the context of mixed-state topological order to identify a mixed-state phase transition corresponding to the thermal phase transition in the corresponding classical model.